safe-global/safe-docs/safe-smart-account/security/bug-bounty-program.md

 _All bounties will be paid in ETH._

-Please note that the submission’s quality will factor into the level of compensation.
+Please note that the submission's quality will factor into the level of compensation.
 A high-quality submission includes an explanation of how the bug can be reproduced, a failing test case, a valid scenario in which the bug can be exploited, and a fix that makes the test case pass.
 High-quality submissions may be awarded amounts higher than the amounts specified above.

 ## Submission Process

 Please email your submissions to: [bounty@safe.global](mailto:bounty@safe.global).

-Don’t forget to include your ETH address, so that you may be rewarded.
+Don't forget to include your ETH address, so that you may be rewarded.
 If more than one address is specified, only one will be used at the discretion of the bounty program administrators.
 Anonymous submissions are welcome, too.

 Please consult our [privacy policy](https://safe.global/privacy) for further details on how we handle submissions.